Patterns for Pirates

 Shortening is the same method, you would just be overlapping instead of adding.

-Repeat process for the other pattern pieces 🙂
+Repeat the process for the other pattern pieces as needed.

-Pants, like our Peg Legs, Mama Bear Joggers or Linen Loungers should also be shortened or lengthened throughout.
-Each of the patterns included a finished inseam length.
+Pants (like our Peg Legs, Vintage Jumper or Uptown Joggers) should also be shortened or lengthened throughout.
+Each of the patterns include a finished inseam length.
 Measure your inseam and compare to the pattern to make your length adjustments.

-Filed Under: Fitting, P4P University, Sewing Techniques, Uncategorized 30 Comments
+Filed Under: Fitting, P4P University, Sewing Techniques 30 Comments

 How to Mash Sizes for a Custom Fit!